Degree in Nursing

 QA System

-REPORT FROM STUDENTS
+REPORTS FROM STUDENTS

 The Saint Camillus International University of Health Sciences – Faculty of Medicine and Surgery (Rome), has established the three-year degree course in Nursing (qualifying for the Nurse Health Profession), degree class L/SNT-1.